RazDechantal/ecommerce-app/README.md

 - Remove items from the cart.
 - Proceed to checkout and view an order confirmation.
 - Responsive design.
+- Search functionality to find products based on the title.
+- User authentication with Firebase (sign in, sign up, log out).

 ## Setup and Installation